The Nature of Global Talent: Learn How Your Metro Stacks Up

 Robyn Webb – Director of Labour Market Development, Executive of National Connector Program, Robyn leads the Partnership’s talent attraction and retention initiatives, including the Connector Program and the Atlantic Immigration Pilot.

 Vin Ko – Senior Program Manager at St. Louis Mosaic Project, Vin is a motivated and energetic organizer devoted to community building.
 He has a background in grassroots and non profit campaigns and development with a focus on forging strong bonds and creating new opportunities.

 How Immigrant and Refugee Housing Can Rebuild Neighborhoods

 Legacy cities across the Midwest are looking to immigrants and refugees as catalysts for energizing urban neighborhoods that have lost population and seen disinvestment.
 Hear from RISE in St. Louis as they tackle their second affordable housing project initiated, in part, to connect with immigrants and refugees as potential tenants, as well as from Global Detroit in its efforts to facilitate immigrant purchase, rehab, and occupancy of vacant housing from the Detroit Land Bank Authority.

-Last October, the Welcoming Economies Global Network joined with the Fiscal Policy Institute to document the housing market that immigrants and refugees comprise in 23 Rust Belt cities.
+In October 2017 the Welcoming Economies Global Network joined with the Fiscal Policy Institute to document the housing market that immigrants and refugees comprise in 23 Rust Belt cities.
 Collectively, the research revealed that while immigrants make up 11% of the population (and are often the only growing segment of the population in these cities), they comprise 13% of the current households renting who could afford new housing.